The BBKI:

 Looking under the hood with the BBKI

-The latest release of the Brave-Butters-Kelley Indexes (BBKI) has the coincident indicator at -0.7 for May, an uptick from our estimate for April of -1.0.
-This reading suggests the economy is below trend, which our model estimates to be near 2.7%.
-The increase in the read for May in part reflects increases in the growth of average hourly earnings, a steady unemployment rate, and an increase in manufacturing industrial production that occurred in May.
+The latest release of the Brave-Butters-Kelley Indexes (BBKI) has the coincident indicator at -0.4 for August, a slight downtick from our estimate for July of -0.3.
+This reading suggests the economy is below trend, which our model estimates to be near 2.8%.
+The slight downtick in the read for August in part reflects a modest decrease in housing starts, in growth in total payroll employment, and an increase in the unemployment rate in August.

 VIEW PAST RELEASES